JackSzwergold/Writing/memories/The Bag of Jewelry.md

 Andway, just before the place closed—maybe 7:00pm or 8:00pm—when she headed out.
 “I need to buy something,” she said as she headed out the front door.
 My dad and I really didn’t know what she had to get, but who knew.
 We really didn’t stock up on anything past the basics in the pantry and my dad knew what we had.
 She most likely heard about something from one of her co-workers at the Gowanus sweatshop she worked in or someone in front of the building and just decided she needed it at that momement.

-Anyway, after about 20 minutes or the front buzzer rang, my dad went to the front door to open it up for her and she pretty much ran into the apartment.
-Not like a sprinter, but faster than her usual stroll.
+Anyway, after about 20 minutes or so the front buzzer rang, it was my mom and my dad went to the front door to open it up for her and she pretty much ran as fast as she could into the apartment.
+She was no sprinter, but the urgency of her pace was faster than her usual stroll.

 She started to excitedly whisper to my dad in Polish or Yiddish—definitely not English—as they both hurried into the apartment and into the kitchen.